RAMP-Labs/ApprOxiMate/README.md

 tutorial_notebook.ipynb       # Introductory usage notebook
 ```

+### Data Cleanup Note
+An earlier version of Parsed_Data.csv contained 2,302 raw entries.
+The current Parsed_Data.csv now has 2,299 raw entries as 3 formula were lost when transferred over to ICSD_CrystStrucData.csv.
+This 2,299 dataset was then preprocessed and cleaned resulting in a dataset of 2,283 entires as seen in `notebooks/exp1_featurisation.ipynb` these 16 formulas were removed due to numerical precision limits encountered when parsing and balancing large formula units and therfore were unable to be charge balanced successfully.

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.